cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 Plugin TOML configuration should be split into separate sub-tables for each kind of plugin (e.g. `plugins.streaming`).
 Within these sub-tables, the parameters for a specific plugin of that kind are included in another sub-table (e.g. `plugins.streaming.file`).
+It is generally expected, but not required, that a streaming service plugin can be configured with a set of store keys (e.g. `plugins.streaming.file.keys`) for the stores it listens to and a mode (e.g. `plugins.streaming.file.mode`) that signifies whether the service operates in a fire-and-forget capacity (`faf`) or the BaseApp should require positive acknowledgement of message receipt by the service (`ack`).

 e.g.